 Since the concentration of pollen spores found in honey is generally low -- compared to, say, sniffing a flower directly -- then the production of antibodies shouldn't trigger symptoms similar to an allergic reaction.
 Ideally, the honey-eater won't have any reaction at all.
 As innocuous as honey seems, it can actually pose health risks in some cases.
 Honey proponents warn that there is a potential for an allergic reaction to it.
 And since honey can contain bacteria that can cause infant botulism, health officials warn that children under 12 months of age whose immune systems haven't fully developed shouldn't eat honey at all [source: Mayo Clinic].

-If a regimen is undertaken - local, pure, raw (unprocessed, i.e. unheated beyond 105-110 degrees F) wildflower honey is generally accepted as the best variety to use.
+If a regimen is undertaken - local, pure, raw (unprocessed, i.e. unheated beyond 100-108 degrees F - temperatures that may be naturally reached inside beehives) wildflower honey is generally accepted as the best variety to use.
 Local honey is produced by bees usually within a few miles of where the person eating the honey lives.
 This proximity increases the chances that the varieties of flowering plants giving the allergy sufferer trouble are the same kinds the bees are including in the honey they produce.
 After all, it wouldn't help much if you ate honey with spores from a type of plant that grows in Florida if you suffer from allergies in New Jersey.
 There's no real rule of thumb on how local the honey has to be, but some proponents suggest the closer, the better.
 Others claim that since flowering species in the northern 2/3s of New Jersey are pretty much identical, any pure, natural, raw wildflower honeys from that region will do.

 It is recommended that you do some research yourself -- you can use any of the search engines to get relevant information from the internet... remember, much of what you'll see is anecdotal.